dvingerh/tb-vol-scroll/README.md

 Hold the left <kbd>ALT</kbd> key to enable precise volume control (decrease/increase volume by 1%).
 Standard volume step is 5%.

 The volume bar will follow the cursor when it's moved.
-If the volume is lower than 10% precise volume control is automatically enabled.
+By default, if the volume is lower than 10% precise volume control is automatically enabled.

 In the tray icon menu a few additional settings can be found to change.